earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger’s Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.

 * ⎯⎯⎯, ed. _A History of Modern Japanese Aesthetics_.
-Honolulu: University of Hawaii Press, 2001.
+Honolulu: University of Hawaiʻi Press, 2001.

 * ⎯⎯⎯, trans. and ed. *The Poetics of Motoori Norinaga: A Hermeneutical Journey*.
-Honolulu: University of Hawaii Press, 2007.
+Honolulu: University of Hawaiʻi Press, 2007.

 * Masheck, Joseph.
 Introduction to _Composition_, by Arthur Dow, 1--61.
 Berkley: University of California Press, 1997.